ericman314/UnitMath/README.md

 npm install unitmath
 ```

 *This is the documentation for v0.8.6.
-For documentation on v1.0.0-rc, [click here](https://github.com/ericman314/UnitMath/tree/v1#readme).*
+For documentation on v1.0.0-rc, click one: [NPM](https://www.npmjs.com/package/unitmath/v/next); [GitHub](https://github.com/ericman314/UnitMath/tree/v1#readme).*

 ## Use